nuprl/Ocelot/docs/index.md

 without any changes in ordinary JavaScript*.
 Therefore, students learn comprehensible portion of JavaScript that works in the real world.

-#  Web Programming without Callbacks
+#  Web Programming Without Callbacks

 To write interesting web programs with images, animations, and interactivity, it is necessary for the programmer to understand callbacks and the event loop.